News & Events

 Learn to paint like Watson using rhythm, colour value and tone.
 Students will explore the many techniques of brush work and application of watercolour as they design their own landscape painting.

 Colour, texture and design are essential when painting with plasticine.
-Students will create dramatic effects as they learn to manipulate the primary colours of plasticine into a colourful portrait.
+Students will create dramatic effects as they learn to manipulate the primary colours of plasticine into a colourful landscape.

-Create your own printmaking plate by relief carving into Styrofoam!
+Create your own printmaking plate by relief carving into foam!
 Students will learn how negative and positive space is important when creating these monotype prints.

 Art history and the environment are yours to discover!
 Students will practice methods developed by great Canadian painters to build the ultimate landscape.
 Contemporary and historical oil paintings are explored.